antonhornquist/grrr-rb/README.md

 		* MultiButtonView - A grid of buttons of the same size.

 		* MultiToggleView - An array of vertical or horizontal toggles of the same size.
-		* Switcher - A container that only have one child view active at any given time.
-Has convenience methods for changing which child view is active.
 * Controller - Abstract superclass.
 Represents a device that may attach to and control part of or an entire view.
 	* ScreenGrid - An on-screen controller of user definable size.
 Button events may be triggered with mouse and keyboard.